bandleader/bandlibs/vug/README.md

         div
         div
         div
     ```
-- [ ] Can we do CSS-style syntax to avoid quotes -- p width: 100%; height: 100% -- foo. i.e. if using a colon, the value goes until the next semicolon (or `--` or comment of course) It's also great for pasting CSS.
-- [ ] Should we allow `:` instead of `=`?
-For CSS I keep typing it that way out of force of habit.
-Although perhaps even don't require `*`
-- [ ] Some sort of multiline HTML block
-- [ ] Somehow split arguments onto more than one line.
-I think pug does `|` at the beginning of the next lines?
-Not sure it's so good.
-I would maybe do indent by >=8 spaces?
-- [ ] Real playground app with Monaco and a few examples.
-And disambiguate between Vue mode and HTML mode...
 - [ ] Support real `style` and `class` static attributes, combining with any of ours -- not simple for render functions
 - [ ] So far we only handle the template/render function.
 If we eventually decide to emit a whole component, i.e. maybe do SFCs, then we need to think about scope.
 Vue does a whole bunch of tricks, but all you *really* need is to put the script in setup() and return the render function, which has access to the scope.
 (In React it's just a single render function, and run any setup code conditionally on first render (not built-in, but can useEffect with an array with a single dummy value so it never changes).
 For props in React we can make the function we're emitting take first arguments `({any, arg, names})` so they're in scope.
 But for Vue the render function takes no arguments; I think they're on `this`.
 Perhaps `with (this)` is necessary.
-What Vue SFC does is  I think that's legal in Vue render functions too (maybe even in setup functions?), just not Solid.js render functions as it will register a dependency for everything.)
-- [ ]     - *(I think just use regular expressions, let them handle the rest, except obviously Vue SFCs where where just transform the template and Vue handles the rest)* How to handle scope?
-Depends on the use cases.
-If we're emitting a single render expression as text, then it's your responsibility.
-If we're emitting a full render function (or function expression) (either at build-time or at runtime), the function should just take a single arguments `props`, as is idiomatic for React and [Vue 3 setup too](https://v3.vuejs.org/guide/composition-api-setup.html) (since destructuring removes reactivity).
-For Vue, there's a second argument `context`.
-      - [ ] Optionally we should put the whole function in a a `with(this)` for Vue and `with(props)` for React.
+Vue's SFC compiler actually just references the setup() scope; doesn't use `this`.
+We can do that too except 1) need to shallow-unwrap `.value` -- I assume Vue does this for the instance itself and not just in the template?, 2) need to know props and convert them to props.foo, or put a destructuring somewhere -- I think that's OK if it's in the render function, just [not in the setup function](https://v3.vuejs.org/guide/composition-api-setup.html).